 22The time came when the beggar died and the angels carried him to Abraham's side.
 The rich man also died and was buried.
 23In hell, where he was in torment, he looked up and saw Abraham far away, with Lazarus by his side.
 24So he called to him, “Father Abraham, have pity on me and send Lazarus to dip the tip of his finger in water and cool my tongue, because I am in agony in this fire.”
 25But Abraham replied, “Son, remember that in your lifetime you received your good things, while Lazarus received bad things, but now he is comforted here and you are in agony.
 26And besides all this, between us and you a great chasm has been fixed, so that those who want to go from here to you cannot, nor can anyone cross over from there to us” (Luke 16:22-26).

-Question 2) What points can we make about life after death after reading this passage?
-Some people believe that, when a person dies, his spirit goes into a soul sleep where he is not conscious.
+Question 2) Some people believe that when a person dies, his spirit goes into a soul sleep where he is not conscious.
 What things do you see in this passage that teach differently?

-When Jesus was describing Lazarus, the Pharisees and teachers of the law thought that he was a cursed person and that he had got into that condition because of sin.
-They were shocked when the Lord said that the angels carried his departed souls to Abraham's side.
+When Jesus described Lazarus, the Pharisees and teachers of the law thought him cursed and that he had gotten into that condition because of sin.
+They were shocked when the Lord said the angels carried his departed soul to Abraham's side.
 That was the opposite of what they were expecting.
-In the next breath, Jesus talked about the rich man opening his spiritual eyes and being shocked to find himself in Hades (Sheol in the Old Testament) translated into English with the word Hell.
+In the next breath, Jesus talked about the rich man opening his spiritual eyes and being surprised to find himself in Hades (Sheol in the Old Testament), translated into English with the word Hell.
 There was no intermediate purgatory or place of waiting.
-As soon as death took place, the rich man was in hell while Lazarus was taken immediately to the place of blessing, the same place where the father of the faithful was, Abraham, enjoying all the riches of fellowship with the saints.
+As soon as death took place, the rich man was in hell, while Lazarus was taken immediately to the place of blessing, the same place where Abraham, the father of the faithful, was enjoying all the riches of fellowship with the saints.

-Some translations call this place, Abraham’s bosom, a euphemism for being in close fellowship with Abraham, just as the Apostle John was reclining against the chest of Jesus in the Upper Room at the Last Supper (John 13:23).
-Hell and Abraham’s side are words in the passage used to describe the two different states in which these men found themselves.
+Some translations call this place Abraham's Bosom, another word for being in close fellowship with Abraham, just as the Apostle John was reclining against the chest of Jesus in the Upper Room at the Last Supper (John 13:23).
+Hell, and Abraham’s side are words to describe the two different states in which these men found themselves.
 Hades is found ten times in the New Testament.
-One of the first things the rich man experiences is that of utter torment.
-The Greek word translated “torment” is basanos, which means "going to the bottom, the lowest torture or torment."
-The word is also in the plural, meaning that he was experiencing waves of different levels of pain.
+One of the first things the rich man experiences is utter torment.
+The Greek word translated as "torment" is basanos, meaning "going to the bottom, the lowest torture or torment."
+The word is also in the plural, meaning that he was experiencing waves of different pain levels.

-It could mean that in hell there are different levels of suffering and that the deepest level of torment was what this man was experiencing.
-In case we miss it, Jesus told us three times about his pain.
-In verse 12, he was in torments.
-In verse 24, and again in verse 25, the ex-rich man was in agony describing his tongue burning and needing water to cool his tongue.
-Even though he does not have a body, he is experiencing a sense of touch and is in terrible pain.
-He also has the sense of sight and recognition; he sees Lazarus across a great chasm and Abraham by his side.
-How painful to see Paradise and yet know that it is too late and that he will never experience one moment there.
-Later, at the Great White Throne Judgement, found in Revelation 20:11-15, we read that death and Hades are thrown into the Lake of Fire where there will be eternal darkness.
+It could also mean that there are different levels of suffering in hell and that the deepest level of torment was what this man was experiencing.
+In case we missed it, Jesus told us three times about his pain.
+In verse 23, he was in torment.
+In verse 24 and again in verse 25, the ex-rich man was in agony, described as fire with his tongue burning and needing water to cool his tongue.
+Even though he does not have a body, he is experiencing the sense of touch and is in terrible pain.
+He also has a sense of sight and recognition; he saw Lazarus across a great chasm and Abraham by his side.
+How painful to see Paradise and yet know it is too late and he will never experience one moment there.
+Later, at the Great White Throne Judgement, found in Revelation 20:11-15, we read that death and Hades will be thrown into the Lake of Fire, where there will be eternal darkness.
 From that point onward, the ex-rich man will no longer be able to see anything.

-He has the sense of speech; he calls to Abraham and communicates his pain.
-It seems that there is no change in his attitude toward Lazarus, for he still thinks that he can command low life beggars like Lazarus to get water for him and visit his brothers.
-His pain is so great that he pleads for Lazarus to bring, not a bucket or a hose, but just a drop of water to relieve the pain of his tongue; whereas, in his lifetime, he wouldn’t even share with Lazarus the crumbs of bread with which he cleaned his hands.
+The rich man has a sense of speech; he calls to Abraham and communicates his pain.
+There is no change in his attitude toward Lazarus, for he still thinks that he can command beggars like Lazarus to get water for him and visit his brothers.
+His pain is so great that he pleads for Lazarus to bring not a bucket or a hose but just a drop of water to relieve the pain of his tongue; whereas, in his lifetime, he wouldn’t even try to relieve the pain of Lazarus.
 His appeal to Abraham is somewhat manipulative, for he calls him Father Abraham, appealing to his birth into the Jewish nation.
 How deceived he was!
-How like many that are born into a Christian country today.
-They may call themselves Christian, yet not all are in a relationship with God through faith in Christ.
+How like many born into a Christian country today that call themselves Christian yet are not in a relationship with God through faith in Christ.

-The sense of hearing is also with him; he can hear Abraham talking with him.
+The sense of hearing is also with him; he can hear Abraham refusing his plea for help.
 Notice that there is no repentance in the rich man, no sorrow about his previous life.
 Abraham answers that there is a great gulf fixed so that Lazarus cannot cross to him and that he (Dives) can never pass to the place of blessing alongside Abraham.
 Hell is not remedial; it does not fix a person and make him better.
 It is only a place of punishment.
-As long as the eternity of the saints is, that is the same time that the punishment of those in hell will experience, sad to say.
+As long as the saints are in eternity will be the same amount of time those in hell will experience punishment, sad to say.

-Abraham then shares with him the most painful thing that will be with him for the rest of eternity: he will remember his life on earth and all the opportunities he missed to repent and do good to those around him (v.
+Abraham then shares the most painful thing he will endure for the rest of eternity: he will remember his life on earth and all the opportunities he missed to repent and do good to those around him (v.
 25).
-How painful it will be for those who will forever remember all that happened in their lives.
-The mind will be very clear; our faculties will still be with us, perhaps more so in eternity.
-There will be a considerable amount of regret over lost opportunities and deeds committed with an inability to set them right, for it is too late.
-The ex-rich man does not have anyone to pray him out; it is a lie from Satan to believe your position is changed after death.
+It will be painful for those who will forever remember all that happened in their lives.
+The mind will be very clear, and our faculties will still be with us, perhaps more so in eternity.
+There will be considerable regret over lost opportunities and deeds committed with an inability to set them right, for it is too late.
+The ex-rich man does not have anyone to pray him out; it is a lie from Satan to believe your position will change after death.
 Where death finds you, eternity binds you.
 The time to change your eternal destiny is before you die, for it is too late after death.

 Question 3) Does a person’s wealth or lack of it affect their eternal destiny?
 If not, then what was the sin that sent the rich man to hell?

 It is not a sin to be rich.
 Many handle wealth in this world and use it to great benefit to the eternal welfare of humanity.
 Being poor will not send a person to heaven, either.
 Many in hell have known extreme poverty in life.
-There are many sins that the rich man may have committed, but his primary sin was that he was quite content without God.
+There are many sins that the rich man may have committed, but his primary sin was that he was pretty content without God.
 His life was one in which he had no need.
-It could be that he never noticed or cared about Lazarus, which certainly would have increased his condemnation.
-He seems to have had the notion that it was perfectly normal and natural that Lazarus should wallow in pain while he basked in a life of luxury.
+He never noticed or cared about Lazarus, which certainly would have increased his condemnation.
+He seems to have thought that it was perfectly normal and natural that Lazarus should wallow in pain while he basked in a life of luxury.
 He looked at a fellow man, hungry and in pain, and did nothing about it.

-When on earth, Lazarus was discontent without God and had sought Him out in his need, and found Him to be merciful and gracious, but the Rich man had not felt any need at all.
-Both had been born into the world in the same situation as you and I. Paul in his letter to the Ephesian Church describes every person’s situation in this way:
+When on earth, Lazarus was discontent without God and had sought Him out in his need and found Him to be merciful and gracious, but the Rich man had not felt any need.
+You may say to me that the Scriptures do not say that Lazarus gave his life to Christ, but there is only one way to get to God's place of blessing, and that is by placing your trust in the Lord Jesus and His substitutionary death in place of us.
+Both the rich man and Lazarus were born into the world in the same situation as you and I. In Paul the apostle's letter to the Ephesian Church, he described every person's situation as DOA (Dead On Arrival) in this way:

-Each of us are born into the world without God.
-We are given so many years to find Him.
-During our lifetime on Earth, God sends opportunities our way to search out the path to His home.
-This is the universal need of every person on earth, i.e, to find God and be put into a right relationship with Him by the substitutionary death of Christ in our place.
-If we refuse Him on earth, then after death, God will honor the choices we have made in life.
+Each of us is born into the world without God.
+We are given so many years to find Him, some more, some less.
+During our lifetime on Earth, God sends opportunities our way to search out a path to His home.
+This is the universal need of every person on earth, i.e., to find God and be put into a right relationship with Him by the substitutionary death of Christ in our place.
+If we refuse Him on earth, then after death, God will honor our choices in life.
 If we choose to live without God on Earth, God will grant our wishes for eternity.
-If you are living your life without a second thought of God or eternity, call out to Him now while you can still experience His grace.
+If you live your life without a second thought of God or eternity, call out to Him now while you can still experience His grace.
 Why wait for another second?
 Undoubtedly, your spiritual enemy, the devil, will seek for you to put off this message till another day.
 The Lord waits for you with open arms.
-Do not think that it is a coincidence that you are reading this now.
+Do not think it is a coincidence that you are reading this now.
 “All that the Father gives me will come to me, and whoever comes to me I will never drive away” (John 6:37).

 A Plea for Those Still Alive